 Newport, Rhode Island is a well known yachting location worldwide.
-Mention Newport, and any good sailor has either been to Newport or would like to visit.
+Mention Newport, RI and any good sailor has either been to Newport or would like to visit.
+Newport for yacht charter is also an excellent beginning or ending port on a New England yacht charter itinerary.
 Newport has the largest deep water port on the eastern coast of the United States.
 In colonial times, Newport was a very busy trading port, with ships coming in from around the world.
 As a deep water port, the various sailing ships could come right into the docks to unload, without fear of hitting bottom.
-Now Newport harbor is full of pleasure yachts, both power and sailing yachts, many available for charter, during the summer New England season.
+Now Newport harbor is full of pleasure yachts, both motor yachts and sailing yachts, many available for yacht charter out of Newport RI, during the summer New England season.

 The Revolutionary War brought an end to Newport as a busy commercial port, as the British blockaded this port early during the war and overran Newport, bringing this busy port city to a standstill.
 Prior to the war, Newport, as the Capital of Rhode Island was in the thick of independence.
 The Declaration of Independence is said to have been read aloud as a proclamation for the first time from the second floor balcony of the original statehouse, still standing in Newport, and now known as The Colony House.
 After the Revolutionary War, both George Washington and Thomas Jefferson were entertained in this building, which was both a statehouse and a courthouse and sat at the top of a wide boulevard that stretched right down to the docks.During the Revolutionary War, Providence, Rhode Island blossomed as a commercial port and has stayed in prominence still today.
 Newport never regained importance as a commercial port and other than a brief flare of life at the turn of the 19th century as a summer location for the very wealthy, Newport continued as a sleepy small port, virtually locked in time, with the colonial built homes and buildings continuing in use still today.
 Much of the city of Newport surrounding the harbor is now designated as Historic Districts.